 The room, now silent and dark, howled its emptiness back at Tara as she clutched the sheets to her chest and laid her head on her pillow, quietly succumbing to another night of restless sleep and broken nightmares.

-Willow jolted awake, her head jumping up from its resting place on the inside of her arm, elbow crooked beneath her head on the table.
-Willows eyes were unfocused and panicky, her chest rising and falling rapidly as she panted, still hearing echoing screams from the chasms of her dreams.
+Willow jerked awake, head jumping up from its resting place on the inside of her arm, elbow crooked beneath her head on the table.
+Willow's eyes were unfocused and panicky, her chest rose and fell rapidly as she panted, still hearing echoing screams from the chasms of her dreams.

 Sliding into the chair next to her at a table and room not unlike the research area at the Magic Box, Ms. Hartness slowly began rubbing Willow's back.
 She had gotten used to waking Willow with a soft hand.
 But no matter how gently she was woken, Willow would always wake with a start.
 There would be several flustered moments before awareness would settle and Willow would realize where she was.

 "Willow, you've been asleep for hours.
 Aren't you the least bit sore on that table, dear?"
-Ms. Harkness posed quietly in a sweet British tongue, her arm making tender circles on the middle of Willow's back.
+Ms. Hartness posed quietly in a sweet British tongue, her arm making tender circles on the middle of Willow's back.